khulnasoft/khulnasoft/doc/dev/background-information/telemetry/index.md

 ## Event lifecycle

-All events stay in the instance that events are recording in until they get exported - users of standalone Sourcegraph instances should no longer report any telemetry directly to the [Sourcegraph.com](https://sourcegraph.com/search) deployment, and should instead report events to their own Sourcegraph instance.
+All events stay in the instance that events are recording in until they get exported - users of standalone Khulnasoft instances should no longer report any telemetry directly to the [Khulnasoft.com](https://khulnasoft.com/search) deployment, and should instead report events to their own Khulnasoft instance.

 In general, the lifecycle of an event in the new system looks like this: